collective/rapido.plone/docs/tutorial.rst

 Initializing the Rapido app
 ---------------------------

-We go to Plone Site setup, and then Theming.
+We go to Plone *Site setup*, and then *Theming*.

-If our current active theme is not editable inline through the Plone web interface (i.e. there is no "Modify theme" button), we will first need to create an editable copy:
+If our current active theme is not editable inline through the Plone web interface (i.e. there is no *"Modify theme"* button), we will first need to create an editable copy:

-- click on "Copy",
+- click on *"Copy"*,
 - enter a name,
-- check "Immediately enable new theme".
+- check *"Immediately enable new theme"*.

-Else, we just click on the "Modify theme" button.
+Else, we just click on the *"Modify theme"* button.

 We can see our theme structure, containing CSS files, images, HTML, and Diazo rules.